NTPC to float tender for buying farm stubble

 He informed that all states are on board under the scheme and 7 states have already send their formal proposals which are being examined.

-Singh made it clear that electricity will not be free for anybody but the connections for poor would be provide free of cost under the scheme.
+Singh made it clear that although electricity will not be free for anybody, connections for the poor would be provided free of cost under the scheme.

-About the December 31, 2017, deadline for meeting stricter emission norms for power plants brought out by Environment Ministry in December 2015, Singh said that it is being revised.
+About the December 31, 2017 deadline for meeting stricter emission norms for power plants, brought out by the environment ministry in December 2015, Singh said that it is being revised.

 On issues related to backing out on power purchase agreements under solar energy auctions, the minister said that those are legal obligations.